What is Blended Learning?

 What is the virtual classroom?

 Blended teaching occurs through online Learning Management Systems (LMS) like Moodle, Canvas or Blackboard.
 These digital platforms mimic the physical classroom, offering regularly updated content, and allowing learners to interact with their lecturer and fellow students through webinars, online group activities and discussion forums.
 Online activities may take place synchronously, with every student logged in and cooperating in real-time, or asynchronously with students participating at their convenience following a flexible timeline.
-Content in blended programmes is fully comparable to material offered in traditional courses: the delivery method is simply different.
+Content in blended programmes is fully comparable to material offered in traditional courses; only the delivery method is different.

 Blended courses at Griffith College